It is

 Step 1:

-where to position the shed in an optimal space, allow enough
+Decide where to position the shed in an optimal space,

-building’s floor.
-Finally, measure diagonals to ensure the area
+measure diagonals to ensure the area is square.

 Step 2:

-base requires 3 inch (7.5 cm) of compacted hardcore underneath
+concrete base requires 3 inch (7.5 cm) of compacted

 rake and spade and remove the pegs.